zalf-rdm/geonode-k8s/docs/https-ingress.md

 HTTPS Ingress
 -------------

-To enable https for the given configuration: geonode.ingress.externalDomain in values.yaml.
+To enable https for the given configuration: geonode.general.externalDomain in values.yaml.
 Set the externalScheme to "https" and define a secret which has to be in the same namespace as the geonode installation.

 ```
-geonode.ingress.externalScheme: https
+geonode.general.externalScheme: https
 geonode.ingress.tlsSecret: geonode-tls-secret
 ```